 Dre also couldn’t shake the feeling that something wasn’t quite right.
 And not just with Bailey.

 Picking up speed, Bailey kept her focus straight ahead.
-Just as she was about to pass the girl, Kenya stuck her foot out.
+As she was about to pass the girl, Kiya stuck out her foot.
 Bailey’s book bag flew off her shoulder and she stumbled to the ground, landing on her hands and knees.

 Bailey’s knees burned with pain.
 “Yeah, I’m okay.”

-Kenya gave Bailey the stink eye, daring her to tell.
+Kiya gave Bailey the stink eye, daring her to snitch.

 “I dunno.
-I just fell, I guess.”
-She reached down to pick up her book bag, noticing that her knees were skinned and red.
+I just fell.
+I guess.”
+As she picked up her book bag, she noticed that her knees were skinned and dotted with blood.

 “I’m taking you to the nurse’s office.”